JetBrains/Qodana/topics/qodana-sarif-output.md

   "kind": "fail",
   "level": "warning",
   "message": {
-    "text": "Method <code>visitTypeVariable()</code> recurses infinitely, and can only end by throwing an exception" },
+    "text": "Method <code>visitTypeVariable()</code> runs infinitely, and can only end by throwing an exception" },
   "locations": [
     {